Mr-TalhaIlyas/Mr-TalhaIlyas.github.io/_pages/technifyU.md

 ## About

-Providing AI/DL powered Softwares, Websites, Mobile app solutions and Services.
+Providing artificially intelligent/deep learning powered Software, Websites, Mobile app solutions and services.
+Other information technology and data annotation services like 2D/3D bounding boxes, semantic/instance segmentation, image labeling and categorization, lines & spinlines, Lidars & more.

 ### More About Us